Import and export flows

 Save with my API keys

-When exporting from the Langflow UI, you can select Save with my API keys to export the flow and any defined API key variables.
+When exporting from the Projects page or Share menu, you can select Save with my API keys to export the flow and any defined API key variables.
 Non-API key variables are included in the export regardless of the Save with my API keys setting.

-If you directly entered the key value into a component's API key field, then Save with my API keys exports the literal key value.
+If you enter the literal key into a component's API key field, then Save with my API keys exports the literal key value.

 If your key is stored in a Langflow global variable, Save with my API keys exports only the variable name.